 Much is said about the repercussions of unchecked cognitive biases.
-This tile examines how cognitive bias impacts different aspects of our everyday lives, the various challenges we inevitably face, and how bias mitigation plays out in different settings like healthcare, consumer marketing, and finance.
+This tile examines how cognitive bias impacts different aspects of our everyday lives.

 Why care about cognitive bias?

 Cognitive bias can reach far and wide and entrench itself deep in our unconscious if left unchecked.
 Completely eradicating it is an impossible task and not necessarily something we should aim to do.
 But, in many aspects of life, making better decisions requires addressing the flaws in our reasoning.
 Doing so starts with acknowledging how unconscious biases cloud our thinking and color our perception.

 As can be seen with biases like the peak-end rule, the framing effect, and hyperbolic discounting, understanding how our patterns of thinking play into everyday decisions allows us to leverage them for our benefit.
 Properly used, our biases can nudge us into making better choices.

 Understanding how cognitive bias affects different aspects of our lives sets us up to better address them.
 Awareness of others’ biases provides us insight into the behavior of others around us.
 This knowledge allows us to avoid unwanted behavior by using mitigation strategies available at our disposal.

 Information sharing in the age of the Internet

 When the Internet started to grow in popularity, pundits rejoiced at how it would revolutionize how the world shared information.
 Indeed, most of us can effortlessly jump on the Internet and read about any random topic we want, but whether we as a society have reached an information utopia is debatable.
 If we look at how increasingly polarized politics has wreaked havoc in some countries, one might ask if we aren’t in fact growing more disconnected from each other.